Bozar/the-life-of-a-government-clerk/user/doc/help_mode.md

 ### `3-E_CART`

-This is an empty Cart that can be picked up by you.
+This is an Empty Cart that can be picked up by you.

 ### `3-GARAGE`